Table of Contents

-Software products for business automation, such as ERP software, significantly speed up the work of production, which is useful for businesses of any size.
-This IT solution can be represented as a standalone application or as a set of applications.
-Several ERP applications running on a single enterprise together make up more efficient ERP system.
-This IT-solution turns the enterprise into one organism, which function in more harmony than ever.
+Software products for business automation, such as ERP systems, significantly speed up the work of production, which is useful for businesses of any size.
+This IT solution can be either a standalone application or as a set of applications, each focused on a specific process.
+Several ERP applications running together make up more efficient ERP system corresponding enterprises needs.
+This IT-solution turns the enterprise into one organism, which function more harmoniously than ever.

 Brief history of an ERP software

 It is impossible to understand a product on definition alone.
 Each technical solution has its own history of evolution, and for ERP software it began in 1990.
-It is when the Gardner Group first used the term enterprise resource planning, but ERP systems have been improving workflows on enterprises and factories for over a century.
+That year Gardner Group used the term enterprise resource planning for the first time, though by that time ERP systems have been improving workflows on enterprises and factories for over a century.

-Technologies are changing every year, and the functionality of ERP software continues to grow along with the needs of the market.
+Technologies are evolving every year, and the functionality of ERP software continues to grow along with the needs of the market.

 Types of an ERP software

 ERP software as an IT solution has impressive variability.
-For just one enterprise there can be a huge number of different modules and individual features in single ERP system.
+A huge number of different modules and individual features can be implemented in single ERP system.
 In addition, the ERP systems also differ among themselves depending on the necessary functions or the size of the enterprise they are integrated in.
 This variability helps customize software for the needs of any business.
-However, before choosing, you need to know what are the choosing options.
+However, before choosing, you need to know what are the options.

 Types of ERP systems:

-This is the name of ERP systems that have an ability of adapting to business processes in any industry.
-It is easiest to achieve compliance with the needs of the business when working with systems like these.
-It happens by integrating the system into the enterprise workflow.
-These solutions are one of the most popular on the market, so their suppliers are the largest of the existing ones.
-Individual customization of generalistic solutions allows them to be convenient for both small and large businesses.
+This is an ERP system that adapts to business processes in any industry.
+Thanks to the system's adaptability, it can easily comply with an enterprise's business needs.
+After integrating the system into the workflow it is easily noticeable that these systems are more compatible with any enterprise than others.
+These solutions are one of the most popular on the market, so their suppliers are the largest of the existing companies.
+Individual customization of generalist ERP solutions allows them to be convenient for both small and large businesses.

 An example: NetSuite ERP

-Solutions like these are convenient for companies that have full-time developers on their staff.
-Due to the open-source nature this ERP software can be optimized and refined in accordance with the changing business or market needs.
-In these systems a new application can be integrated and its unique functions can be customized.
-It creates the best option for optimizing the workflow on the enterprise.
+Solutions like these are convenient for companies that have in-house development team.
+Due to the open-source nature, this ERP software can be optimized and refined in accordance with the changing business or market needs.
+In these systems a new application can be integrated and its unique functions can be customized, when most of other ERP systems are not as flexible.
+It makes them seem like the best option for optimizing the changing workflow on the enterprise.

 An example: Odoo ERP

 ERP systems like these usually work only for one specific industry.
 Most often, these IT solutions are created by startups or small IT companies that understand their niche best.
 Thus, despite the lack of wide opportunities for customization, these software products will function well in their industry.
-Since it's suppliers understand the field of their activity, such solutions at first do not need to be changed or adapted.
+Since its suppliers understand the field like the back of their hand, such solutions do not need to be changed or adapted at first.
 But there is one catch - they soon become outdated.

 An example: platform Microsoft Dynamics AX

 These are off-the-shelf IT solutions, cloud or on-premises, with a modular structure and stripped down functionality.
-These ERP systems differs from complex solutions - most often they focus on automating only 1-2 processes.
-Therefore, those who work with lightweighted solutions will have to sacrifice the productivity of other production. elements.
-Such ERP software is usually preferred by small companies, which is why it is also called "small businesses systems."
+These ERP systems differ from complex solutions - most often they focus on automating only 1-2 processes.
+Therefore, those who work with lightweight ERP solutions will have to sacrifice the productivity of their enterprise’s workflow.
+Such ERP software is usually preferred by small companies, which is why it is also called "small businesses systems".

 An example: PeopleSoft